 The following are the disc golf rules for recreational play.
-The rules are simple and are easy to learn and are meant to provide the basic framework for playing the game.
+The rules are simple and are easy to learn and are meant to give the basic framework for playing the game.
 If you are unfamiliar with the sport of disc golf you can find out more on the what is disc golf page.

 Objective of the Game

 Disc Golf is played like traditional “ball” golf, but with flying discs instead of balls and clubs.
 One point (stroke) is counted each time the disc is thrown and when a penalty is incurred.
-The objective is to play each hole in the fewest strokes possible.
+The goal is to play each hole in the fewest strokes possible.
 The player with the lowest total strokes for the entire course wins.

 Never throw when players or park users are within range.
 Always give park users the right of way.
 Be aware of your surroundings and environment.